 Mann, one of the few directors out there you can instantly recognize thanks to his handheld, close-up style, was already an established talent by the time Heat was released on December 15, 1995.
 But the film brought him a new young audience craving a new De Niro or Pacino movie to claim as their own.
 Turns out, they would get both.
 For college kids with Scarface and Goodfellas posters on their dorm walls, Heat was everything.
-Now, 20 years later, the film still holds up.
+Now, more than 20 years later, the film still holds up.
 Here are 20 things you never knew about Heat:

 1. Heat is based on real-life criminal Neil McCauley and the cop who nailed him, Detective Chuck Adamson, in 1964.
 Many of the film's heist moments are taken from McCauley's life of crime, including the armored car robbery and the diamond drill bit heist.
 McCauley and Adamson also met for coffee in real life and the conversation they had is the one you see in the film.

 2. Michael Mann wrote Heat in 1979, and eventually turned the script into a TV pilot called L.A.
 Takedown that aired in 1989.
 Creative differences pushed Mann away, however, and the show was cancelled.

 3. Mann never wanted to direct Heat, offering it to Walter Hill in the '80s, who refused.

 4. De Niro and Pacino were Mann's first choices for the roles of Neil McCauley and Vincent Hanna (the character based on Adamson).